AshLund/sportsnews/README.md

 App that uses a web scrapper to get NFL articles from ESPN.
-Uses MongoDB and Mongoose.
+Uses MongoDB, Mongoose, Cheerio, and Express.